 Our students are directly involved in this knowledge-expanding research, which happens in our on-campus laboratories, each devoted to a different area of speech-language pathology.
 Government agencies and private foundations are increasingly investing in the innovative research that takes place here, as we strive to help our students build the bridge from theory to research to practice.

 Seton Hall M.S.S.L.P. students have the option to either take Research Methods II their third semester, or complete a research project over the course of the third through fifth semesters.
 Students can choose to work with a professor on an existing project, or can come up with their own research design.

 Tuition and Financial Aid Information

-Department of Speech-Language Pathology for all tuition, fees and financial aid resources.
+Please visit the Department of Speech-Language Pathology for all tuition, fees and financial aid resources.